Eating Disorders

 Eating disorders are actually a group of related conditions.
 Each of these conditions have different symptoms.
 All of them are related to eating and weight issues.

-Anorexia Nervosa is a condition where the person affected will either not eat at all or eat very little or binge eat and purge.
+This is a condition where the person affected will either not eat at all or eat very little or binge eat and purge.
 Additionally they may exercise in an extreme way in an attempt to burn calories.
 These people may withdraw socially, be unable to eat in public and they may be irritable much of the time.
 Also they will seem oblivious to the nature of the condition.
 Importantly Anorexia can have acute issues in relation to physical health.
 The lack of caloric intake can leave a person very thin which leads the body into shutting down.
 This may result in things like low blood pressure, irregular heart rhythms and abdominal and digestion issues.

-Anorexia Bulimia is a condition where the person affected will experience being out of control with eating excessively in a relatively brief period of time.
+Bulimia is a condition where the person affected will experience being out of control with eating excessively in a relatively brief period of time.
 This leads then to the person vomiting, exercising excessively or medications like laxatives to help move excessive calories.
 This is a cycle that takes place and leaves the person with marked emotional and physical issues.
 Anorexia Bulimia like Nervosa has some quite acute medical issues such as damaged teeth from excessive vomiting and reflux is also common.
 In extreme cases Dehydration can be symptom of vomiting which can lead to serious cardiac issues which can be fatal.
 Emotionally those suffering Bulimia may experience low self worth connected to body image issues, guilt and shame related to eating behaviours and also social withdrawal.

-Binge eating disorder is a condition where the person affected will eat a very large amount of food in a short period of time or may eat when they are full or not actually hungry.
+Binge eating is a condition where the person affected will eat a very large amount of food in a short period of time or may eat when they are full or not actually hungry.
 These people may experience guilt at their behaviour or feel disgusted by their behaviour.
 Binge eaters do not purge or exercise as a result of excessive intake.
 They may be normal or overweight.

 Body Image